 You can get to Bryer Court from Fann Street, past the launderette and up the ramp to the north podium.
 There is a passage at 02 level which takes you out to the car park of the Virgin Active gym which has an entrance onto Beech Street.
 (Further into this car park here is a door set in a much bigger metal gate into Bridgewater Square, which is a good shortcut at street level to reach Waitrose (or the Welsh Church in Viscount Street, if you are so minded).)

 It has an unusual entrance arrangement.
 Instead of lifts at both ends of the block, there is just one entrance at the southern (Ben Jonson House) end.
 It has two entrance doors side by side.
 The access corridor at the back of each floor has a waist-high concrete wall and glazing above that.
 On the seventh floor there is a metal frame with glass panels.

 03 level in the lift takes you out into the car park.

-John Trundle, Bunyan and Bryer Courts enclose Beech Garden, which is a natural garden in a semi-formal layout.
+John Trundle, Bunyan and Bryer Courts enclose Beech Gardens, which is a natural garden in a semi-formal layout.
 It has interestingly shaped individual gardens set in the brick surface, which is itself at different levels.
 The bricks have been laid in swirly patterns to lead you through bushes to stepped areas where there are seats.
 The bushes are larger here than almost anywhere else.
 Beech Gardens becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Station.
-Bryer Court has its own little lake at the front in Beech Garden, with gently bubbling fountains.
+Bryer Court has its own little lake at the front in Beech Gardens, with gently bubbling fountains.

 List description of this building issued by the Department of Culture, Media and Sport (as it then was) in 2001.